datadaveshin/thebeastsf/src/content/blog/second-post.md

 Food - Beef - try out <a href="https://www.johnsgrill.com/" target="_blank">John's Grill</a>, a historic steak house, again runs $50-100, there's actually a cheap steak place across the street (not very good).
 Need a reservation.
 Say you were at he Omni, you'd walk to Montgomery street station, and take either the SF Muni or Bart (One stop) to Powell street station - trains will be heading to Daly City, SFO, or Millbrae for Bart.
 When you get out you'll see where the Rice-a-Roni is.

+Food - Fried Chicken - Another famous place is the <a href="https://www.wayfaretavern.com/" target="_blank">The Wayfare Tavern</a>, owned by the Chef and host of "The Great Food Truck Race" Tyler Florence.
+Supposedly the best, again in the $50-100 range and likely need a reservation, I mean to check it out.
+There's a lot of other Fried Chicken places in town though that I bet are good.

 Bars - For an interesting bar, check ot the <a href="https://www.paganidol.com/" target="_blank">Pagan Idol</a> - Walk into a the bowels of a ship, then continue to Tiki Area.
 Opens later, on Sat it looks like it opens at 4:30pm.
 If one were staying at the Omni, this is a short walk down the hill.
 Further away, is the Tonga Room - the site doesn't support HTTPS at the moment, just use your maps.

+Bars - Another two blocks over is <a href="https://tunneltop.bar/" target="_blank">Tunnel Top</a>, old school sign, cool inside.